ShaikhAnis30/movie_ticket_buddy/README.md

 This appliation has Email Integration by which user will get auto generated conformation email after booking movie ticket

-Integrated the application with Swagger to show live working of APIs.
+Integrated the application with Swagger which shows live working of APIs.

 Technologies learnt : Spring Boot, JPA Hibernate(MYSQL), Maven, Postman, Swagger.